-The number of homes sold through the MLS® System of the Saint John Real Estate Board totaled 227 units in August 2022, declining 19.5% from August 2021.
-Home sales were…
+The number of homes sold through the MLS® System of the Saint John Real Estate Board totaled 147 units in April 2023.
+This was down by 32.9% from April 2022….

-The number of homes sold through the MLS® System of the Saint John Real Estate Board totaled 325 units in June 2022.
-This was a small reduction of 3% (10…
+The number of homes sold through the MLS® System of the Saint John Real Estate Board totaled 105 units in February 2023.
+This was a notable decrease of 23.4% from…